F1 Enthusiast | Michael Schumacher Fan | Grown to Respect Ayrton Senna | Discovering Past Masters in F1 | Amazed by F1 Cars!

-Now, remember, this was not an era where team communication was broadcast live but remained secretive.
+Now, remember, this was an era where team communication was not broadcast live but remained secretive.
 So, this video of Jean Todt asking Barrichello to move over is all the more a gold catch.
 Interestingly, this video grabs the moment Jean Todt passed the order from the pit wall, and not as heard over the radio by the driver.
 How cool is that?
 But that said, the end of the race caused a reputation nightmare for Ferrari.
 This incident led to the FIA disallowing team orders from the 2003 season.

 Back to the Pits